SE2-2022-G17/se2022-17-Hike-Tracker/Retrospective/Retrospective-Sprint4.md

 - Number of stories committed vs done: 13 vs. 13
 - Total points committed vs done: 117 vs. 117
-- Nr of hours planned vs spent (as a team):
+- Nr of hours planned vs spent (as a team): 72h vs. 74h 5m

 **Remember**  a story is done ONLY if it fits the Definition of Done: